 Sloan, Holly Goldberg Counting by 7’s

-Fourteen-year-old homeschooled genius Willow Chance convinces her adoptive parents to let her attend high school to observe people her own age, and soon she has connected with a group of eccentrics who stand by her when tragedy strikes.
+Fourteen-year-old homeschooled genius Willow Chance convinces her adoptive parents to let her attend high school to observe people her own age and soon connects with a group of eccentrics who stand by her when tragedy strikes.

-Lavender sees herself as the miserable but tough outsider at school, while Scarlet knows she is talented and popular, but insecure on the inside- then, on their mutual thirteenth birthday, they wake up in each other's bodies and are forced to learn what it means to walk in someone's else's shoes.
+Lavender sees herself as the miserable but tough outsider at school.
+Scarlet knows she is talented and popular, but insecure on the inside.
+On their mutual thirteenth birthday, they wake up in each other's bodies and are forced to learn what it means to walk in someone else's shoes.

 Timberlake, Amy One Came Home

-In 1871 Wisconsin, thirteen-year-old Georgie sets out on a journey to find her sister.
-She will track every last clue and shred of evidence to bring Agatha home.
-Yet even with resolute determination and her trusty Springfield single-shot, Georgia is not prepared for what she faces on the western frontier.
+In 1871 Wisconsin, thirteen-year-old Georgia sets out on a journey to find her sister.
+Yet even with resolute determination and her trusty Springfield single-shot, Georgie is not prepared for what she discovers.

 Turnage, Sheila Three Times Lucky

-Washed ashore as a baby in a tiny Tupelo Landing, North Carolina, Mo LoBeau, now eleven, and her best friend Dale turn detective when the amnesiac Colonel, owner of a cafe and co-parent of Mo with his Cook, Miss Lana, seems implicated in a murder.
+Washed ashore as a baby in tiny Tupelo Landing, North Carolina, Mo LoBeau, now eleven, and her best friend Dale turn detectives when Mo’s adoptive parent, the amnesiac Colonel, is implicated in a murder.